NeVerTools/NeVerTools.github.io/_pages/publications.md

 ## Verification of Neural Networks

-{% for post in site.publications reversed %}
+{% for post in site.publications/nnver reversed %}
   {% include archive-single.html %}
 {% endfor %}